-- A pattern of expected business activity and transactions within each client relationship; and - Unusual, complex or higher risk activity and transactions that may indicate money laundering or terrorist financing activity.
+- CDD information. - Identity information and verification. - A pattern of expected business activity and transactions within each client relationship; and - Unusual, complex or higher risk activity and transactions that may indicate money laundering or terrorist financing activity.

 The client level risk assessment may be developed upon a series of characteristics.
 In conjunction with the Business Risk Assessment findings, listed below are a series of characteristics which businesses may wish to use in developing a client risk profile.
-It is recommended that a suitable matrix of risk characteristics is drawn up to evaluate and evidence the client risk assessment.